 In addition, several of the Company's U.S. clients have purchased life insurance policies insuring the lives of their executives.
 These policies have generally been issued to fund deferred compensation plans and have been reinsured with the Company.
-The Company's consolidated balance sheets included interest-sensitive contract reserves of \$1.3 billion and policy loans of \$1.2 billion as of December 31, 2011 and 2010, associated with this business.
+The Company's consolidated balance sheets included interest-sensitive contract reserves of \$1.3 billion as of both December 31, 2012 and 2011, and policy loans of \$1.3 billion and \$1.2 billion as of December 31, 2012 and 2011, respectively, associated with this business.